FAIRit/be-my-goods/README.md

 ## Setup

 ### Using Gradle, JAVA and PostgreSQL
-In application-production.properties please insert your datasource credentials (username, password and URL), API key and JWT secret.
+In application-production.properties please insert your datasource credentials (username, password and URL) - both in datasource and flyway sections, API key and JWT secret.
+In build.gradle remember to insert your database credentials in flyway section (username, password and URL).

 Build application
 ```